acdh-oeaw/parthenos_discovery/README.md

 pip install google-api-python-client
 ```

-To make an executable on your own for your platform you need to install pyinstaller and run it:
+To make an executable on your own for your platform, you need to install pyinstaller and run it:

 ```
 pip install pyinstaller